 Employers will prioritise candidates with adaptable skills and the ability to quickly pick up new technologies, emphasising the importance of both technical and soft skills.

 An example of soft skill includes problem-solving and emotional intelligence.
-Maintaining the human touch in an increasingly automated world will be one of the key ingredients to career success!
-If you have not had the chance, we expand on this further in our latest AI blog, Resilience in the age of AI.
+Maintaining the human touch in an increasingly automated world will be one of the key ingredients to career success.